microsoft/EntraSuite-Training/Scenarios/Scenario2.md

-## Microsoft Entra Suite – Scenario 2
+# Modernize remote access

-## Modernize remote access (Secure and governed access to all applications and resources)
+> Secure and governed access to all applications and resources

 ## Introduction

 In this guide, we describe how to configure Microsoft Entra Suite products for a scenario in which the fictional organization, Contoso, is upgrading their existing VPN solution.
 The new, scalable cloud-based solution helps them to move towards Secure Access Service Edge (SASE).
 To accomplish this objective, they deploy [Microsoft Entra Internet Access](https://learn.microsoft.com/en-us/entra/global-secure-access/concept-internet-access), [Microsoft Entra Private Access](https://learn.microsoft.com/en-us/entra/global-secure-access/concept-private-access), and [Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/overview-identity-protection).

 Microsoft Entra Private Access provides users (whether in an office or working remotely) secure access to private corporate resources.
 Microsoft Entra Private Access builds on the Microsoft Entra application proxy to extend access to any private resource, independent of TCP/IP port and protocol.